bluegrass-dev/blog/_posts/2020-09-22-aws-service-catalog-concept-introduction.md

 layout: post
 title: AWS Service Catalog - Concept Introduction
 categories: [AWS Service Catalog, Posts, Introduction, Concepts]
-excerpt: "What's AWS Service Catalog and how you can understand the concept before using it."
+excerpt: "What's AWS Service Catalog and a way to understand the concept before using it."
 ---

 So, what's this Service Catalog thing?
 Well, let's visit that before we get into the technical details.